M507/6-Eyed-Spider/README.md

 $ python Listener.py
 ```

-All the clients data will be in Data/*
+All the clients' data will be in Data/*

 ![Ex1](https://raw.githubusercontent.com/M507/Google-Chrome-keylogger-extension/master/Examples/img1.png)